 If the server database has DB2 9.5 table spaces, space cannot be released to the operating system.

-If the server database has DB2 9.7 table spaces, space can be released to the operating system:
+If the server database has DB2 9.7 table spaces, you have the option to release space to the operating system:

 - For information about databases that were formatted with server V6.2 and V6.3, see Releasing space in DB2 9.7 table spaces.